carpentries-incubator/hpc-intro/_episodes/02-filedir.md

 </tbody>
 </table>

+### Have a Backup Plan

+NeSI performs backups of the `/home` and `/nesi/project` (persistent) filesystems.
+However, backups are only captured once per day.
+So, if you edit or change code or data and then immediately delete it, it likely cannot be recovered.
+Note, as the name suggests, NeSI does **not** backup the `/nesi/nobackup` filesystem.

+Protecting critical data from corruption or deletion is primarily your responsibility.
+Ensure you have a data management plan and stick to the plan to reduce the chance of data loss.

+Version control systems (such as Git) often have free, cloud-based offerings (e.g., BitBucket, GitHub and GitLab) that are generally used for storing source code.
+Even if you are not writing your own programs, these can be very useful for storing job submit scripts, notes and other files.
+Git is not an appropriate solution for storing data.

-For more details on our persistent and nobackup storage systems, including the nobackup autodelete schedule, please see our documentation page [HERE](https://support.nesi.org.nz/hc/en-gb/articles/360000177256-NeSI-File-Systems-and-Quotas)
+For more details on our persistent and nobackup storage systems, including data retention and the nobackup autodelete schedule, please see our [Filesystem and Quota](https://support.nesi.org.nz/hc/en-gb/articles/360000177256-NeSI-File-Systems-and-Quotas) documentation.

 > ## Slashes
 >